haletothewood/CV/README.md

 ## About

-Previously, as a contracts manager, outdoor education director and gym manager I have been involved in a range of digital and technological projects that have, over time, inspired me to take a leap and pursue a career in tech.
-From teaching myself basic html and css via YouTube videos and the fundamentals of both Ruby and Javascript via Codecademy I now find myself enrolled at [Makers Academy](http://www.makersacademy.com/), a highly selective 12 week coding bootcamp designed to produce work-ready software developers.
+I have been involved in a range of digital and technological projects that have, over time, inspired me to take a leap and pursue a career in tech.
+From teaching myself basic html and css via YouTube videos and the fundamentals of both Ruby and Javascript via Codecademy to enrolling at [Makers Academy](http://www.makersacademy.com/), a highly selective 12 week coding bootcamp designed to produce work-ready software developers.

-Upon completion of the course I will be looking for a role in a progressive and challenging environment within an ambitious company that allows me to continue to develop and grow as a developer.
+I am looking for a role in a progressive and challenging environment within an ambitious company that allows me to continue to develop and grow as a developer.
 I work best when I am striving towards a mission, vision and values that I can truly believe in and where productivity is strongly linked with both my own goals and that of the company.

 __Tech Skills__: Ruby, JavaScript, SQL, DataMapper, Sinatra, Rails, TDD, Pair-Programming, Agile, XP Values, Version Control